 2.5 GridFlorida RTO

-In the event that the GridFlorida RTO requires use of its own FERC-approved interconnection and operating agreement, this Agreement shall terminate on the effective date of such new interconnection and operating agreement between Customer and GridFlorida RTO, except to the extent necessary to resolve billing and other outstanding matters related to service rendered under this Agreement.
+In the event that the GridFlorida RTO requires use of its own FERC-approved interconnection and operating agreement, this Agreement shall be superceded by any pertinant incerconnection provision required by the RTO, on the effective date of such new interconnection and operating agreement between Customer and GridFlorida RTO.
 Prior to the date on which the GridFlorida RTO begins operating, FPL shall provide Customer notice of any filing by the GridFlorida RTO or by FPL that impacts Customer's rights and obligations under this Agreement.
 Customer reserves the right to protest any such filing.

 ARTICLE 3.
 GENERATION INTERCONNECTION SERVICE